Fixed Point in geometry

 For example, a full 360° rotation of a plane figure around a central point \( P \) leaves all points exactly where they started.

-In this scenario, all points are fixed, and the entire figure is known as a invariant figure under the transformation.
+In this case, every point is fixed, and the geometric figure is said to be pointwise fixed under the transformation.

 On the other hand, some transformations have no fixed points at all.